Our own way

 We love the countries we travel through and go to great lengths to explore and understand them.
 We’ll tell you how Alexander the Great’s armies once fought by that river, ride to ruined Soviet observatories miles off the beaten track, tramp up hillsides to Zoroastrian ruins and stay with herders in tiny mountain villages.

 A handful of our expeditions each year are by led by one of our directors, Marley or Antonia.
-Others are either led by carefully-chosen experts (such as our Amu Darya and ski-touring expeditions) or by tried and trusted local partners – people who share our own passion about places, people and the environment.
+Others are either led by carefully-chosen experts (such as our Amu Darya and ski-touring expeditions) or by tried and trusted local teams – people who share our own passion about places, people and the environment.

 We are always clear about whether it’s one of us or a local partner who will be leading each trip.
 But whoever is at the helm, our high standards and duty of care will remain the same.